GoogleCloudPlatform/istio-samples/multicluster-gke/dual-control-plane/README.md

 prometheus-5b48f5d49-pdsts               1/1     Running     0          2m10s
 ```

-## 4 - Configure KubeDNS to talk to Istio's CoreDNS
+## Configure KubeDNS to talk to Istio's CoreDNS

-You'll notice `istiocoredns` in the pods list.
+You'll notice `istiocoredns` in the list of pods.
 This DNS server which will handle DNS resolution across
 cluster boundaries.

 The next step configures the Kubernetes server (kubedns) to with a